Why is my Garbage Disposal Leaking?

 Making the Right Choice with BDP Plumbing & Heating, Inc.

 For over a decade, BDP Plumbing and Heating has served Morris and Sussex Counties.
-Their team provides prompt, reliable plumbing services at reasonable cost.
+Their team provides prompt, reliable plumbing and heating services at reasonable cost.

 You now have a clear path forward for handling that unexpected moisture under your sink.
 Remember, a garbage disposal leaking is a common issue with usually simple causes.